 These are the two most standard forms of company logos.
 Simply Select all, and click Horizontal Align Center for the left one.
 For the right one, first, align the text “LOGO” and “ company”, group them, and then Align it with the graphic.

 That’s it!
 You can align objects without moving one.
 See the difference?

 Other Questions You Might Have

-Now that you have learned the basics, but sometimes we can’t avoid other problems that might occur during your creating process.
+Now that you have learned the basics, sometimes we can’t avoid other problems that might occur during your creation process.
 Below you can find the answers to some commonly asked questions by fellow designers.

 Why Align tool doesn’t work?

 You must select the objects when you align them.
 If not, the align options will show grey, which means it cannot work.
 Another reason is that your objects are grouped.